Strength-Duration Relationship in an Excitable Medium: Hybrid approach

 This corresponds to the case of the critical nucleus and for the linear approximation, we need to have the knowledge of $\uc$, $\rw_{1}$, $\rv_{1}$ while for the quadratic approximation, ideally the whole spectrum of $\rw_{\l}$, $\rv_{\l}$, $\l=1,3,5,\cdots$ is needed.
 Here we shortly describe the methods to obtain the mentioned ingredients in algorithmic forms.
 For a more detailed explanation, see~\cite{bezekci2015semianalytical}.

 In order to find the critical nucleus, we take advantage of the fact that its center-stable manifold has codimension one, and divides the phase space into two open sets, one leading to successful initiation and the other to decay~\cite{ flores1989stable, flores1991stability, mckean1970nagumo, moll1990calculation, Neu1997, idris2008analytical }.
 This means that the critical trajectories, corresponding to the stimulus strength exactly equal to the threshold, tend towards the critical nucleus as $\t\to \infty$, whereas the stimulus strength slightly above or below the threshold produces the solution that gets close to the critical nucleus and stays in its vicinity for a long time, before deviating from it to propagate or to collapse.
 This can be used to calculate an approximation of the critical nucleus, see \alg{numcritnuc}.
-The calculations are done for \eqtwo{INTRDS,semi-cable} for $\x\in[0,\Length]$, where $\Length$ is chosen large enough for the results to be not significantly different from thos for $x\in[0,\infty)$.
+The calculations are done for \eqtwo{INTRDS,semi-cable} for $\x\in[0,\Length]$, where $\Length$ is chosen large enough for the results to be not significantly different from those for $x\in[0,\infty)$.

 We calculate the eigenpairs of the linearized operator $\L$ defined by \eq{linop} (note that in the present case $\c=0$) using a variant of the power iteration method.
-We use random a number generator to assign linear independent initial guesses for $\RV_1$, $\RV_2$, \dots, choose a time domain $\t\in\leri{0,\T}$, and then follow \alg{numeigonecomp} until the desired convergence criterion is fulfilled.
+We use a random number generator to assign linear independent initial guesses for $\RV_1$, $\RV_2$, \dots, choose a time domain $\t\in\leri{0,\T}$, and then follow \alg{numeigonecomp} until the desired convergence criterion is fulfilled.
+The appropriate values of $\T$ of course depend on the spectrum of $\L$ which may not be known \apriori; our choice was entirely empirical.
 Note that the algorithm is described without prejudice to the choice of the norm used for the normalization; if $\norm{\RV}=\norm{\RV}_{\Ltwo}=\inner{\RV}{\RV}^{1/2}$ then obvious simplifications are possible.
-Also, we use the convergence criterion based on the change in each eigenvalue; it can also be done in terms of the change, say in $\Ltwo$-norm, in the each eigenfunction.
+Also, we use the convergence criterion based on the change in each eigenvalue; it can also be done in terms of the change, say in $\Ltwo$-norm, in each eigenfunction.